On Nilpotent and Solvable Quasi-Einstein Manifolds: Classification of quasi-Einstein nilpotent Lie groups

-Moreover, $\cY\oplus \cZ\oplus \cW$ is an ideal of $\fg.$ \end{thm} The Kirillov lemma has many important consequences in the theory of nilpotent groups.
-For instance, the lemma implies that every nilpotent Lie algebra with one-dimensional center has a subalgebra isomorphic to $\fh_3.$ We apply the Kirillov lemma and Theorem \ref{Thm C}$.i)$ to a quasi-Einstein nilpotent Lie groups to obtain our structure theorem in nilpotent case.

-\begin{thm} Suppose $N$ is a non-Abelian nilpotent Lie group with totally left-invariant quasi-Einstein metric.
-Then \begin{enumerate}[i)] \item the Lie algebra $\fn$ of $N$ has the following structure:
+where $\mathcal{H}(\sigma) = \sum_{i=1}^{s-1} \dfrac{1}{\sigma_i}$.
+Therefore, by Theorem~\ref{Thm C}, the manifold $(H_{2s+1}, g^{\sigma}_{\lambda',1})$ is totally left-invariant quasi-Einstein if and only if $\sigma_i = 1$ for all $1 \leq i \leq s-1$. \end{proof} To prove that Heisenberg is the only non-Abelian totally left-invariant quasi-Einstein nilpotent group, we use the Kirillov Lemma \cite[Lemma~4.1]{Kir62}. \begin{thm} (Kirillov Lemma) If $\fg$ is a nilpotent Lie algebra with one-dimensional center $\cZ$, then there exists a decomposition $\fg=\cX + \cY+\cZ+ \cW$ in which the vector spaces $\cX, \cY$ and $\cZ$ are one-dimensional, and whose respective basis vectors $x,y,z$ may be chosen such that Moreover, $\cY\oplus \cZ\oplus \cW$ is an ideal of $\fg.$ \end{thm} The Kirillov Lemma has many important consequences in the theory of nilpotent groups.
+For instance, it implies that every nilpotent Lie algebra with a one-dimensional center contains a subalgebra isomorphic to $\mathfrak{h}_3$.
+We apply the Kirillov Lemma in conjunction with Theorem~\ref{Thm C}(i) to obtain the following result. \begin{prop} Suppose $N$ is a non-Abelian nilpotent Lie group with totally left-invariant quasi-Einstein metric.
+Then \begin{enumerate}[i)] \item the Lie algebra $\fn$ of $N$ has the following structure: $\fn=\fz(\fn)\oplus\cX\oplus \cY\oplus \cW$ and it admits an orthonormal basis $x,y,z,w_1,..,w_t$ such that $x,y,z$ spans $\cX,\cY,\fz(\fn)$ respectively and $w_1,...,w_t$ spans $\cW.$ Moreover,